Haymarket affair: Effects on the labor movement and May Day

 In 1889, AFL president Samuel Gompers wrote to the first congress of the Second International, which was meeting in Paris.
-He informed the world's socialists of the AFL's plans and proposed an international fight for a universal eight-hour work day.
-In response to Gompers's letter, the Second International adopted a resolution calling for "a great international demonstration" on a single date so workers everywhere could demand the eight-hour work day.
+He informed the world's socialists of the AFL's plans and proposed an international fight for a universal eight-hour workday.
+In response to Gompers's letter, the Second International adopted a resolution calling for "a great international demonstration" on a single date so workers everywhere could demand the eight-hour workday.
 In light of the Americans' plan, the International adopted May 1, 1890, as the date for this demonstration.

 A secondary purpose behind the adoption of the resolution by the Second International was to honor the memory of the Haymarket martyrs and other workers who had been killed in association with the strikes on May 1, 1886.
-Historian Philip Foner writes "[t]here is little doubt that everyone associated with the resolution passed by the Paris Congress knew of the May 1 demonstrations and strikes for the eight-hour day in 1886 in the United States ... and the events associated with the Haymarket tragedy."
+Historian Philip Foner writes, "There is little doubt that everyone associated with the resolution passed by the Paris Congress knew of the May 1 demonstrations and strikes for the eight-hour day in 1886 in the United States ... and the events associated with the Haymarket tragedy."

-The first International Workers Day was a spectacular success.
+The first International Workers' Day was a spectacular success.
 The front page of the New York World on May 2, 1890, was devoted to coverage of the event.
 Two of its headlines were "Parade of Jubilant Workingmen in All the Trade Centers of the Civilized World" and "Everywhere the Workmen Join in Demands for a Normal Day".
-The Times of London listed two dozen European cities in which demonstrations had taken place, noting there had been rallies in Cuba, Peru and Chile.
+The Times of London listed two dozen European cities in which demonstrations had taken place, noting there had also been rallies in Cuba, Peru and Chile.
 Commemoration of May Day became an annual event the following year.